Tapestry (Carole King album): Cultural impact

-"Her songs are like stories or sonic movies", Tori Amos said.
-"You want to walk into them.
-With 'I Feel the Earth Move' or 'It's Too Late', you're right there."

-Tapestry has appeared on critics' lists of the best albums.
-In 2003, it ranked 36th on Rolling Stones 500 Greatest Albums of All Time, maintaining that rating in a 2012 revised list and moving up to 25th in a 2020 revision.
-The album was also listed 39th by VH1 on its list of 100 Greatest Albums, and was one of 50 recordings chosen to be added to the National Recording Registry.
-Recordings added to the National Recording Registry are picked to be preserved in the Library of Congress, as they are "culturally, historically, or aesthetically important."
+Other musicians have also praised the album.
+British singer Amy Winehouse said in a 2004 interview that her mother "loved" the album, and that it was "always in the house".
+In a 2007 article for Mojo magazine, singer Tori Amos said that King's songs "are like stories or sonic movies", and that "I Feel the Earth Move" and "It's Too Late" make the listener "want to walk into them".

-In 2015, for its sixth and final season, American TV series Glee paid tribute to this album, alongside Alanis Morissette's Jagged Little Pill, in its episode "Jagged Little Tapestry".
+In 2015, in its sixth and final season, American TV series Glee paid tribute to the album in its episode "Jagged Little Tapestry".
 Five songs from Tapestry are performed by various artists.
-Two of them, "It's Too Late" and "So Far Away", are performed on their own, while the other three are used in a mashup with a song from Jagged Little Pill.
+Two of them, "It's Too Late" and "So Far Away", are performed on their own, while the other three are used in a mashup with a song from Alanis Morissette's Jagged Little Pill.
 "I Feel the Earth Move" is mashed up with "Hand in My Pocket", "Will You Love Me Tomorrow?" with "Head Over Feet", and "You've Got a Friend" with "You Learn".
-The episode was watched by 1.98 million viewers and received a 0.7/2 in the adult 18-49 demographic.
+The episode was watched by 1.98 million viewers and received a 0.7/2 in the adult 18–49 demographic.

 In March 2016, it was announced that King would perform the album live in its entirety for the first time at the British Summer Time Festival in Hyde Park, London, on July 3, 2016.
 The performance was released the following year as Tapestry: Live at Hyde Park.

+Rankings

+Tapestry has appeared on critics' lists of the best albums.
+In 2000, it ranked 74th in Colin Larkin's All Time Top 1000 Albums.
+VH1 ranked the album 39th on its list of 100 Greatest Albums, while Time magazine included it in a similar list.
+In 2003, it ranked 36th on Rolling Stone's 500 Greatest Albums of All Time, maintaining that rating in a 2012 revised list and moving up to 25th in the 2020 revision.
+In 2014, the magazine included the album in its list of the 40 most groundbreaking albums of all time, writing that with Tapestry, "Not only did King secure a foothold for women as hit songwriters, but as a singer, she broke down the double-standard that allowed men like Bob Dylan to use their imperfect voices to express personality, but constrained women to harsher standards of precision."
+In 2013, NME ranked Tapestry 82nd on its list of the 500 Greatest Albums of All Time.
+In 2024, Paste ranked Tapestry 33rd on its list of the 300 greatest albums of all time.
+Staff writer Matt Melis called it "arguably the definitive singer-songwriter album of the early '70s".

+In 1998, the album was inducted into the Grammy Hall of Fame.
+In 2003, Tapestry was one of 50 recordings chosen to be added to the National Recording Registry for preservation in the Library of Congress as "culturally, historically, or aesthetically important".
+The album is also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.